kullo/smartsqlite/README.md

 Users
 ----------------

-This library is used by
+This library is used by:

-* [Kullo](https://www.kullo.net/) on Windows, Linux, OS X, Android and iOS.
+* [Kullo](https://www.kullo.net/) (Windows, Linux, OS X, Android and iOS)

-Please add yourself the the list using PRs.
+Please add yourself to the list using PRs.

 License